linneawolniewicz/linneawolniewicz.github.io/portfolio.md

 - Wolniewicz, L. M., Berger, T., Huber, D., 2021.
 “The Stars Kepler Missed: Investigating the Kepler Target Selection Function Using Gaia DR2” The
 Astronomical Journal, Volume 161, Number 5.
-- - First author paper published during my Bachelors.
+- - First author paper published during my Bachelors and presented as an oral presentation at the American Astronomical Society's winter meeting in 2021.
+This work was conducted during my REU at the Institute for Astronomy at UH Mānoa.

 - Tiwari, A. J., Hu, A., Tremblay, B., Smith, B., Wolniewicz, L. M., Penn, M., Kirk, M., Guidoni, S., Samanta, T., 2020.
 “SEARCH: SEgmentation of polAR Coronal Holes”[Poster presentation].
 Machine Learning for the Physical Sciences.
 Thirty-fourth Conference on Neural Information Processing
 Systems.
 - - Collaborative work conducted during my Bachelors.
-I conducted analysis with K-Means and worked on training the CNN at later tages of the project.
+I conducted the K-Means analysis and worked on training the CNN at later stages of the project.

 #### Conference presentations
 For a full list of my presentations at relevant conferences, please refer to my [CV](https://linneawolniewicz.github.io/resources/linnea_wolniewicz_cv.pdf).